salehsereshkiucr/covid-Xray/README.md

 ### Dataset Distribution

-The table below provides a detailed distribution of the raw and augmented datasets used in this project for training, validation, and testing:

 | Class Label | Raw Train | Raw Valid. | Raw Test | Augmented Train | Augmented Valid. | Augmented Test |
 |-------------|-----------|------------|----------|------------------|------------------|-----------------|
 | COVID-19    | 141       | 35         | 43       | 2820             | 700              | 43              |